 Despite the best efforts of dental health professionals, oral infections are still widespread.
-Nearly 85% of U.S. adults between 20 and 64 have dental restorations, and 23.7% of that group have untreated dental caries.1 A study by the Centers for Disease Control and Prevention (CDC) estimates that over 47% of American adults have mild, moderate, or severe periodontitis.2
+Nearly 92% of U.S. adults between 20 and 64 have had dental caries, and 26% of adults in that age group have untreated dental caries.1 A study by the Centers for Disease Control and Prevention (CDC) estimates that over 47% of American adults have mild, moderate, or severe periodontitis.2

 Your session is about to expire.
 Do you want to continue logged in?